 (a) unallocated Crown land as defined in that section; or

-(b) an unmanaged reserve as defined in that section.
+(b) an unmanaged reserve as defined in that section;

+relevant provision means a provision of Part IX or of regulations made for the purposes of that Part.

 (2) On the recommendation of the Minister and the Land Administration Minister, the Governor, by order —

+(a) may —

-(a) may place any eligible land under the management of the CEO; and
+(i) place any eligible land under the management of the CEO; and

-(b) may specify the CEO’s functions in relation to managing the land.
+(ii) specify the CEO’s functions in relation to managing the land;

+and

+(b) if paragraph (a) applies — must specify any relevant provision that is to apply to the land.

+(2A) Without limiting subsection (2)(a)(ii) or the application of section 33(1) to section 8C land, the CEO’s functions that may be specified under subsection (2)(a)(ii) include the functions referred to in section 33(1)(ca) and (cc) and any other function prescribed for the purposes of this subsection.

+(2B) Subject to section 102(1A)(a), a relevant provision cannot apply to eligible land that is the subject of an order made under subsection (2) unless the order specifies the provision under subsection (2)(b).

 (3) On the recommendation of the Minister and the Land Administration Minister, the Governor, by order, may vary or cancel an order made under subsection (2).

 [Section 8C inserted: No. 36 of 2011 s.
-8.]
+8; amended: No. 27 of 2022 s.
+7.]

 Division 2A — Regional parks